Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 5. Click **Finish** to generate the hardware platform file in the specified path.
 It will be the input file of next examples.

-    **Note:** The differences between pre-synthesis XSA and post-implementation XSA for embedded designs are whether the bitstream is included in the XSA.
-When running applications in Vitis IDE, it can configure the bitstream to hardware before running the application.
-If there is bitstream in the XSA file, Vitis will use it by default.
-If bitstream is not available, or if user wish to use another bitstream file, user can specify the bitstream path in the Vitis IDE.
+    **Note:** The difference between the pre-synthesis XSA and the post-implementation XSA for embedded designs is whether the bitstream is included.
+If you are running applications in the Vitis IDE, you can configure the bitstream to hardware before running the application.
+If there is a bitstream in the XSA file, the Vitis IDE uses it by default.
+If a bitstream is not available, or if you wish to use another bitstream file, specify the bitstream path in the Vitis IDE.

-    For this example, we don't have PL logic, so we use pre-synthesis XSA.
+    For this example, we do not have programmable logic, so the pre-synthesis XSA is used.

 ### Example Summary